 Is your stove good for the environment?
 Having a toasty fire to relax beside at home has become incredibly popular.
 It’s now estimated that 10% of UK homes have an open fire or wood-burning stove.
 That amounts to more than 2.5 million homes.
 While the majority of households are considerate when it comes to limiting the pollution levels from their stoves and open fires, many areas are beginning to feel the effect that poorly maintained or incorrectly used domestic fires can have.

 To counteract this, the Clean Air Act allows local councils to designate particular regions as smoke control areas, placing regulations on appliances that emit chimney smoke unless they are certified by the Department for Environment, Food and Rural Affairs.
 For more information on wood burning regulations, see our guide to using your stove in the South West.
-The good news is that each of Chesneys’ wood burning and multi-fuel stoves possess a DEFRA-exempt status, which means that you can continue to use them regardless of where you live.
+The good news is that each of Chesneys’ wood burning stoves and multi-fuel stoves possess a DEFRA-exempt status, which means that you can continue to use them regardless of where you live.
 Nonetheless, there are still a number of steps that stove owners can take to ensure that they are as eco-friendly as possible.
 To help, we’ve listed a few below.

 CHOOSE THE RIGHT TYPE OF FUEL FOR YOUR STOVE